 There are still a few missing features (particularly in the decompiler), but expect to see more exciting tools for working with bytecode in the future!

-$ ruby -rnwdump test.rbit will dump your program's syntax tree.
+$ ruby -rinternal/node/dump test.rbit will dump your program's syntax tree.
 The nwobfusc tool is similar:

-$ ruby -rnwobfusc test.rb > test2.rbbut its output is an obfuscated version of your program.
-The program must be run on the same version of both nodewrap and the interpreter.
+$ ruby -rinternal/obfusc test.rb > test2.rbbut its output is an obfuscated version of your program.
+The program must be run on the same version of both ruby-internal and the interpreter.